nccgroup/sadcloud/README.md

 It's possible to set up an AWS provider so you won't have to set environment variables each time.

-Create a file called `providers.tf` with the following contents:
+Create a file called `sadcloud/providers.tf` with the following contents:

 ```
 provider "aws" {